-Research and development expenses, including cost of revenue, were \$5,838 and \$6,323 for the three months ended June 30, 2010 and 2009, respectively.
-The decrease of \$485 was primarily due to a decrease in material production costs and a decrease in depreciation expense, partially offset by an increase in employee compensation and related benefit expenses.
-Material production costs decreased from \$1,103 to \$580.
-The decrease of \$523 was primarily the result of reduced activity at our pre-commercial manufacturing facility due to the transitioning to the Commercial Manufacturing Facility.
-Depreciation expense decreased to \$348 during the three months ended June 30, 2010 from \$644 as a result of reaching full depreciation on equipment and facility improvements at the pre-commercial manufacturing facility at the end 2009.
-Employee compensation and related benefit expenses increased to \$3,262 from \$2,911.
-The increase of \$351 was primarily attributable to annual salary increases and bonuses and an increase in stock-based compensation expense resulting from annual employee stock option awards.
+Research and development expenses, including cost of revenue, were \$5,906 and \$6,173 for the three months ended September 30, 2010 and 2009, respectively.
+The 4% decrease of \$267 was primarily due to a decrease in material production costs and a decrease in depreciation expense, partially offset by an increase in employee compensation and related benefit expenses.
+Material production costs decreased to \$524 for the three months ended September 30, 2010 from \$1,048, for the respective period in 2009.
+The decrease of \$524 was primarily attributable to reduced activity at our pre-commercial manufacturing facility as a result of commencing operations at the Commercial Manufacturing Facility.
+Depreciation expense decreased to \$362 during the three months ended September 30, 2010 from \$672 for the respective perio d in 2009 as a result of reaching full depreciation on equipment and facility improvements at the pre-commercial manufacturing facility at the end of 2009.
+Employee compensation and related benefit expenses increased to \$3,096 for the three months ended September 30, 2010 from \$2,801 for the respective period in 2009.
+The increase of \$295 was primarily attributable to annual salary increases and bonuses and an increase in stock-based compensation expense resulting from annual employee stock option awards.

-We expect to incur increased research and development expenses through the remainder of the Construction Phase of the ADM agreement for technology improvements and product development activities as we continue to develop, test, and refine product to meet the specification requirements of Telles customers.
+We expect to incur increased research and development expenses through the remainder of the Construction Phase of the ADM agreement as we continue to undertake technology improvements and product development activities as we develop, test, and refine product to meet the specification requirements of Telles customers.
 Upon commencement of the Commercial Phase of the ADM agreement, expenses relating to development of Mirel are expected to decrease significantly as these expenses will be transferred to Telles.
 Until then, we will continue to bear these expenses.
-We also expect to incur increased research and development expenses in connection with our other technology platforms.